 Risks are usually grouped by risk type: (i) financial, including credit, liquidity and market; and (ii) insurance, including life and health insurance and short term insurance risk.
-Risks falling within these types may affect a number of key metrics including those relating to the balance sheet strength, liquidity and profit.
+Risks falling within these types may affect a number of key metrics including those relating to the statement of financial position strength, liquidity and profit.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.